tendermint/tendermint/spec/abci++/abci++_tmint_expected_behavior_002_draft.md

 * If the local process is the proposer of the current round, Tendermint starts by calling `PrepareProposal`, followed by `ProcessProposal`.
 Then, optionally, the Application is asked to extend its vote for that round.
-Calls to `VerifyVoteExtension` can come at any time (they may belong to this round of to a future one).
+Calls to `VerifyVoteExtension` can come at any time: the local process may be slightly late in the current round, or votes may come from a future round of this height.

 >```abnf
 >proposer            = *got-vote prepare-proposal *got-vote process-proposal [extend]